Holomorphic projective connections on compact complex threefolds: Introduction

 \section{Introduction}

 An important consequence of the uniformization theorem for Riemann surfaces is that any Riemann surface admits a holomorphic projective structure which is isomorphic either to the one-dimensional model ${\mathbb C}{\mathbb P}^1$, or to a quotient of the complex affine line $\mathbb C$ by a discrete group of translations, or to a quotient of the complex hyperbolic space ${\rm \mathbb H}_{\mathbb C}^1$ by a torsion-free discrete subgroup of ${\rm SU}(1,1) \,\simeq\, {\rm SL}(2, \mathbb R)$ \cite{Gu,StG}.
-In higher dimensions compact complex manifolds do not, in general, admit any holomorphic (flat or non-flat) projective connection.
+In higher dimensions compact complex manifolds do not, in general, admit any holomorphic projective structure.

 Kobayashi and Ochiai in \cite{KO,KO1} classified compact K\"ahler--Einstein manifolds admitting a holomorphic projective connection.
 Their result says that the only examples of compact K\"ahler--Einstein manifolds admitting a holomorphic projective connection are the standard ones; we recall that the $n$--dimensional standard examples are the following: the complex projective space ${\mathbb C}{\mathbb P}^n$, all \'etale quotients of complex $n$--tori and all compact quotients of the complex hyperbolic $n$-space ${\rm \mathbb H}_{\mathbb C}^n$ by a torsion-free discrete subgroup of ${\rm SU}(n,1)$.
 All of these three types of manifolds are endowed with a standard flat holomorphic projective connection, i.e., a holomorphic projective structure, which is locally modeled on ${\mathbb C}{\mathbb P}^n$ (see Section \ref{section 2}).